blemoine/EitherAcc/src/main/tut/README.md

 ### Getting the value

-When you finally have your value wrapped in an `EitherAcc`, you will want to get back your result, the error or the success value.
+When you finally have your value wrapped in an `EitherAcc`, you will want to get back your result - the error or the success value.
 This operation is in fact _folding_ the `EitherAcc` and we'll need [`Poly1` from Shapeless](https://github.com/milessabin/shapeless/wiki/Feature-overview:-shapeless-2.0.0#polymorphic-function-values) to do that.

 ```tut